tytydraco/yessleep/out/Incident_1.md

 *shuffling feet*

-unknownfemale: "Toss me that towel, AI need to wipe this guy off, my water got all..."
+unknownfemale: "Toss me that towel, I need to wipe this guy off, my water got all..."

 unknown: "THERE IS NO GOD HERE."